-Oakland fire death toll, at 33, likely to climb as investigation continues
+Oakland fire death toll at 36, likely to climb

 Story highlights

-- Less than a third of the warehouse has been searched, authorities said

-Oakland, California (CNN)Oakland authorities have already deemed the fire at an warehouse cum arts space to be one of the city's deadliest blazes ever.
-But the death toll is expected to rise as investigators slowly comb through the wreckage of the two-story building, officials said.

-At least 33 people have been confirmed dead, including teenagers and a deputy's son, in a massive blaze that last Friday gutted a converted warehouse during an electronic dance party.
+At least 36 people have been confirmed dead, including teenagers and a deputy's son, in a huge blaze that gutted the converted warehouse during an electronic dance party Friday night.
+Most of the bodies were found in the center of the building, Drayton said.

-But less than a third of the building had been searched as of Sunday afternoon, Alameda County Sheriff's Sgt.
-Ray Kelly said in a news conference.
+Of those, 11 victims have been identified, Deputy Tya Modeste of the Alameda County Sheriff's Office said.
+Families are being notified before the names are released later Monday, she said.

+The fire spread so quickly that resident Jose Avalos had no time to help, he told CNN.
+He was in his loft when he heard someone call for an extinguisher.
+Before he could get down to offer support, he heard someone say, "Fire!
+Everyone get out!"

+He grabbed his dogs and rushed to the front door where he fell into others trying to escape, he said.

+"By the time I was through the front doors, I could just see the flames coming and then they just engulfed the front archway of my studio," he said.
+"I looked back and I just saw smoke everywhere.
+I couldn't really see anything.
+Got out of the building and I just saw smoke and then flames coming out the doors and the windows."

-It could take weeks to identify victims through DNA and dental records, he said.
+It could take weeks to identify victims through DNA and dental records, Alameda County Sheriff's Sgt.
+Ray Kelly said.
 Officials have asked victims' families to preserve their loved ones' personal belongings including hairbrushes and toothbrushes that could contain DNA samples.
 Kelly added that officials were also working with the transgender community to identify some of the victims.

-The city's district attorney has activated a team to launch criminal investigation, CNN affiliate KGO reported.
+The city's district attorney has activated a team to launch a criminal investigation.
+An arson task force has also been formed.

-"The scope of this tragedy is tremendous," Oakland Mayor Libby Schaaf said Sunday.

 One of deadliest fires ever in Oakland

-The City of Oakland released the names of seven victims Sunday night.
-They were identified as Cash Askew, 22, David Cline, 35, Donna Kellogg, 32, Travis Hough, 35, all of Oakland; Nick Gomez-Hall, 25, of Coronado, California; Sara Hoda, 30, of Walnut Creek, California; and Brandon Chase Wittenauer, 32, of Hayward, California.
-The name of an eighth victim, a 17-year-old minor, will not be released, the city said.
+The city released the names of seven victims.
+They were identified as Cash Askew, 22, David Cline, 35, Donna Kellogg, 32, Travis Hough, 35, all of Oakland; Nick Gomez-Hall, 25, of Coronado; Sara Hoda, 30, of Walnut Creek; and Brandon Chase Wittenauer, 32, of Hayward.
+The name of an eighth victim, a 17-year-old, will not be released, the city said.

-Oakland Battalion Fire Chief Melinda Drayton cautioned that the recovery search could be a long and arduous process as firefighters work to remove debris "literally bucket by bucket in a methodical, thoughtful, mindful and compassionate way,"
+Drayton cautioned the search could be a long process as firefighters work to remove debris "literally bucket by bucket in a methodical, thoughtful, mindful and compassionate way."

 "We had firefighters with basically coveralls and buckets and shovels taking bits of debris out into the vacant lot to be loaded into dump trucks and removed to an off-site location," she said.